persis22/simple/README.md

 Installation:

-To run the script, you can simply extract the "requirements.txt" into the same pwd and install the required packages using the following command:
+To install Pandas, execute the following command on a terminal or command line:
 ```
-pip install -r requirements.txt
+pip install pandas
 ```

 Functions: